ElexemSDdR/valen.dots/README.md

 ```
 ### Nvim/Neovim
 Nvim or neovim is a fork of vim, more oriented to IDE.
+[The official repository of Nvim](https://github.com/neovim/neovim/blob/master/INSTALL.md) explain how to download it as well.
 ```bash
 # Homebrew
 brew install nvim